-The next in a series of essays by Charmain Ponnuthurai is on the subject of ‘gathering’.
-Charmain (Dammy) is the author of Midnight Feasts: An Anthology of Late-night Munchies, and founder of Larder which is all about giving the gift of cooking from scratch.
-Featuring excellent food writing and thoughtfully sourced hero ingredients that allow the recipient to discover their cooking creativity.
-She is also the founder of Crane cookware which the Charnwood team love and use in many of our shoots.
-When it comes to food, everything she touches turns to gold delicious.
-Without further ado here is, Charmain Ponnuthurai on ‘gathering’…
+The next in a series of essays by Dammy Ponnuthurai is on the subject of ‘gathering’.
+Dammy is the author of Midnight Feasts: An Anthology of Midnight Feasts & Late Night Munchies, and co-founder of Dammy (a workwear jacket brand riffing on the chef’s jacket).
+She is also the former founder of Crane cookware used by the Charnwood team in many of our photo and video shoots.

 ________________